Clarence House: History

-The house was built between 1825 and 1827 to a design by John Nash.
+The house was built between 1825 and 1827 to a design by John Nash on the site of 16th century apartments constructed during the reign of Henry VIII.
 It was commissioned by the Duke of Clarence, who in 1830 became King William IV of the United Kingdom (reigned 1830–1837).
 He moved there in preference to the adjoining St James's Palace, an antiquated Tudor building which he found too cramped.

 When he became king, he remained at Clarence House, in preference to Buckingham Palace, and had John Nash create a direct passageway into the State Apartments of St James's Palace, where he could conduct royal business.
 Built on palace grounds, Clarence House faces greenspace and The Mall and is next to Stable Yard road, across which lies Lancaster House.

-From William IV, the house passed to his sister Princess Augusta Sophia, and, following her death in 1840, to Queen Victoria's mother, Princess Victoria of Saxe-Coburg-Saalfeld, Duchess of Kent.
-In 1866 it became the London home of Queen Victoria's second son, Alfred, Duke of Saxe-Coburg and Gotha (also Duke of Edinburgh), until his death in 1900.
+From William IV, the house passed to his sister Princess Augusta Sophia, and, following her death in 1840, to Queen Victoria's mother, Princess Victoria, Duchess of Kent.
+In 1866 it became the London home of Queen Victoria's second son, Prince Alfred, Duke of Edinburgh, until his death in 1900.

 Queen Victoria's third son, Prince Arthur, Duke of Connaught and Strathearn, used the house from 1900 until his death in 1942.
 During his tenure, for a brief period in the 1930s, it was the location of the library of the School of Oriental and African Studies, until all universities in London were evacuated in 1939 and the school temporarily relocated to Cambridge.

 During World War II, Clarence House suffered damage by enemy bombing during the Blitz (1940–1941).
 Following the death of the Duke of Connaught in 1942, it was used by the Red Cross and the St John Ambulance Brigade as their headquarters during the rest of World War II.

 After their marriage in 1947, it became the residence of Princess Elizabeth and her husband, Philip, Duke of Edinburgh.
 Their daughter, Princess Anne, was born there in August 1950.
 Princess Elizabeth acceded to the throne as Queen Elizabeth II in 1952 and moved to Buckingham Palace the following year; her mother, Queen Elizabeth The Queen Mother, and sister, Princess Margaret, moved into Clarence House.

 Princess Margaret later moved into an apartment in Kensington Palace following her marriage in 1960, whilst the Queen Mother remained in residence at Clarence House until her death in March 2002.
 Charles, at that time Prince of Wales, took up residence in 2003.
 Clarence House was also the official residence of Prince William from 2003 until April 2011, and of Prince Harry from 2003 until March 2012.

-Currently, Clarence House is the London residence of King Charles III and his wife, Queen Camilla.
-They intend to continue to use Clarence House as their London home until at least 2027 during renovations to Buckingham Palace.
-Buckingham Palace will remain the administrative headquarters for the monarchy and the location of state events during this time.
+Clarence House is the London residence of King Charles III and his wife, Queen Camilla.
+They have announced that they would continue to use Clarence House as their London home after completion of renovations to Buckingham Palace in 2027.